Lorenzo Magalotti: Travelling to England and the Netherlands

 From La Coruňa they set off for England.
-Because of an uncomfortable storm they arrived in Kinsale and then headed to Plymouth.
+Because of an uncomfortable storm, they arrived in Kinsale and then headed to Plymouth.
 Cosimo spent three months in London where Charles II received him.
 Samuel Pepys described him as "a very jolly and good comely man".
 Cosimo was amiably welcomed by the Universities of Oxford and Cambridge and at Billingbear House.
 When Billingbear House was visited by the Grand Duke of Tuscany in 1669, Magalotti painted a view of the house during the two-day stay, which is one of various images to be found in an illustrated manuscript in the Laurentian Library, Florence.

 Count Magalotti visited Exeter, and wrote of over thirty thousand people being employed in the county of Devon as part of the wool and cloth industries, merchandise that was sold to "the West Indies, Spain, France and Italy".
 They met the miniaturist Samuel Cooper, who painted Cosimo, and John Michael Wright.
 Cosimo later called at Wright's studio where he commissioned a portrait of the Duke of Albemarle from Wright.

 Falconieri presented to the Royal Society in London and to Charles II of England, copies of the newly printed reports of experimental science in Florence, Saggi di naturali esperienze.
 In England he made a number of good friends, including Isaac Newton; among the over one hundred distinguished persons who came to call on him was Cecil Calvert, 2nd Baron Baltimore, who became his correspondent.
 Samuel Morland sent him a calculating machine and his loudspeaker.
 Cosimo became a dedicated Anglophile.

 On 14 June 1669, they left England and travelled to Rotterdam.
 He met Coenraad van Beuningen and the liberal Charles de Saint-Evremond, whose essays and poetry Magalotti was to study so attentively in later years.
-Cosimo picked up a few painting he had ordered.
-Actually, he saw Rembrandt a few months before the painter died.
+Cosimo picked up a few paintings he had ordered.
+He saw Rembrandt a few months before the painter died.
 Then they went to Haarlem, Alkmaar, Hoorn, Enkhuizen and Molkwar, a small village, built on eight islands, connected with 27 bridges.
 One day they visited Delft to see some good paintings and met with the widow and nobly three daughters of Maarten Tromp.
 (Tromp married in 1640 Cornelia van Teding Berkhout, his third wife; she died in Delft in 1680.)
 Via Nijmegen, Aix-la-Chapelle and Spa they moved south.
 Cosimo visited Louis XIV, and Marguerite of Lorraine his mother-in-law, in Paris.
 Via Lyon and Marseille he arrived in Florence on 1 November 1669.

-In his writing travelogs Magalotti was inspired by Jacob Spon and Jean Chardin.
+In his writing travelogues, Magalotti was inspired by Jacob Spon and Jean Chardin.
 He renounced the career of those who toured the world [just] to copy epitaphs and count the steps in bell towers.